cyrusinnovation/ideas/STORIES.md

 TODO
 ----
+* Show a + in Hours Vs. Average when story is over average.
 * Estimation view based on fixed time per point, rather than on past averages.
-* Tags on stories.
-* Estimate the remaining work in a tag, or set of tags.
-* Drop tracking of teams.
 * Prefer recent stories in the estimation view.
-* Show a + in Hours Vs. Average when story is over average.
-* Make a much better date entry control, with an easy way to select today's date.
-* Record today as started or finished date for a story in one click.
+* Easily set started and finished dates for stories.
+* Show more than three stories in estimation view.

 PRODUCTIZATION
 --------------